 The best MMA compression shorts are designed to endure training and competition.
 They are worn to offer the best possible support for jiu-jitsu, boxing, and wrestling training.

-However, there is more to explore than just wearing a compression short when you leave the house.
+However, there is more to explore than just wearing compression shorts when you leave the house.
 First, you should make sure that the shorts you choose have a specific design that comes with extra perks, like breathability or enhanced mobility.

 These design features can make a huge difference, especially if you’re competing or training mixed martial arts.